goravel/docs/ORM/getting-started.md

 ## Introduction

-Goravel provides a very easy-to-use way to interact with databases, Developers can use `facades.Orm()` to operate.
-Currently, Goravel provides official support for the following four databases:
+Goravel makes it easy for developers to interact with databases using `facades.Orm()`.
+Currently, it supports four official databases:

 - MySQL 5.7+
 - PostgreSQL 9.6+
 - SQLite 3.8.8+
 - SQL Server 2017+

-Before starting, please configure the database in the `.env` file and confirm the default configuration of `config/database.go`.
+Before you start, configure the database in the `.env` file and confirm the `default` configuration in `config/database.go`.

 # Configuration

-The configuration of databases is in the `config/database.go` file.
-You can configure all database connections in this file and specify the default database connection.
-Most of configuration in this file is based on the project's environment variables, and provides examples of database configurations supported by Goravel.
+To configure databases, navigate to the `config/database.go` file.
+This is where you can customize all database connections and choose a `default` connection.
+The configuration in this file relies on the project's environment variables and showcases various database configurations that Goravel supports.

 ### Read & Write Connections

 Sometimes you may wish to use one database connection for `SELECT` statements, and another for `INSERT`, `UPDATE`, and `DELETE` statements.
 Goravel makes this a breeze.

-To see how read / write connections should be configured, let's look at this example:
+To see how read/write connections should be configured, let's look at this example:

 ```go
 import "github.com/goravel/framework/contracts/database"